-Santiago is a cultural treasure trove and expats will be in a prime position to enjoy countless attractions.
-Although it is a metropolis through and through, it is nonetheless home to abundant natural beauty.
+Santiago is a cultural treasure trove, and expats will be in a prime position to enjoy countless attractions.
+Although it’s a metropolis through and through, it’s nonetheless home to abundant natural beauty.
 There are plenty of things to see and do for expat families as well as young solo adventurers.

 Expats will find museums and galleries around almost every corner.
 Chile’s rich history and cultural heritage provide ample fascinating material for expats to get lost in.
 Santiago is also home to some beautiful architecture, and there are innumerable plazas and statues in areas throughout the city.

-The beautiful Andes Mountains are just a short trip away where expats can go skiing, soak in the mountain’s natural hot springs and camp out in this famous mountain range.
+The beautiful Andes Mountains are just a short trip away.
+Expats can ski, soak in the mountain’s natural hot springs and camp on this famous mountain range.

 Attractions in Santiago

 La Chascona Casa Museo

 Curious expats can get a glimpse into the life of one of Chile’s most beloved poets, Pablo Neruda, at his home in Santiago.
 Inspired by his secret lover, the house has an air of mystery and contains beautiful artwork from around the world.
-Included in the entry price is an informative audio tour full of fascinating facts about Neruda.
+The entry price includes an informative audio tour full of fascinating facts about Neruda.

 Museum of Memory and Human Rights

-A sobering experience, this museum is dedicated to all who suffered human rights violations under Chile’s military regime in the late 20th century.
+A sobering experience, this museum is dedicated to all who suffered human rights violations under Pinochet’s military regime from 1973 to 1990.
 The museum holds historical oral and written testimonies, photos, exhibitions and public artwork.
 Visitors can take a tour and listen to audio guides to learn more about the context and content of this violent dictatorship.

 Santiago Metropolitan Park

 At over 700 hectares, the Santiago Metropolitan Park is one of the largest urban parks in the world, making it a perfect place to spend the day exploring.
 The park is packed with attractions, including pools, cable cars, a botanical garden and the Chilean National Zoo.
-The popular San Cristóbal Hill is also a part of the park and at its summit visitors can view Santiago’s iconic statue of the Virgin Mary up close.
+The popular San Cristóbal Hill is also a part of the park, and at its summit, visitors can view Santiago’s iconic statue of the Virgin Mary up close.